 How Did Sarah Josepha Hale Start Thanksgiving?

-Throughout this period, Hale had written hundreds of letters to governors, ministers, newspaper editors, and every U.S. president with one request: that the last Thursday in November be set aside to “offer to God our tribute of joy and gratitude for the blessings of the year.”
+Throughout her time as an editor, Hale had written hundreds of letters to governors, ministers, newspaper editors, and every U.S. president with one request: that the last Thursday in November be set aside to “offer to God our tribute of joy and gratitude for the blessings of the year.”

 Native American harvest festivals had taken place for centuries in North America, and there had long been colonists’ services to give thanks, but there had never been a Thanksgiving holiday.

 In 1863, with the country torn by the Civil War, Hale’s campaign finally got people’s attention.
 That September, she put her thanksgiving message into an editorial and wrote to President Abraham Lincoln, urging him to make Thanksgiving Day a fixed national festival.

 Lincoln liked Hale’s idea.
 On October 3, 1863, he issued a proclamation declaring the last Thursday of November to be National Thanksgiving Day.
 He ordered all government offices in Washington closed on that day.

 Hale enjoyed many Thanksgiving celebrations.
 She died on April 30, 1879, at the age of 90.

 The Fourth Thursday in November

 In 1939, President Franklin Roosevelt was pressured by store owners to move Thanksgiving Day to the third Thursday in November.
 They wanted more shopping days between Thanksgiving and Christmas.
 He did it, but millions of Americans continued to celebrate Thanksgiving Day on the last Thursday of November.
 In 1940, FDR realized his mistake.
 In the December 1941, he assigned the holiday to the fourth Thursday in November.